 February is Responsible Pet Owners Month, so let’s take this time to focus on ways to make our cats’ lives better!

 Fat cats aren’t just Wall Street bankers.
-They are living right in our homes, and they are a one of the biggest problems veterinarians see.
+They’re living right in our homes, and they’re a one of the biggest issues veterinarians see.